 When the developers receive designs, they start writing a codebase for turning the application into reality.
 Programming languages, databases, APIs, security mechanisms, and all other components are used per project requirements.
 Primarily, you would see developers using .NET, Python, Java, Kotlin, SQL, Swift, ASP.NET, Flutter, Angular, or something similar.

 In addition, unit testing also gets performed during the development phase, as it’s the responsibility of developers.
 When hiring an app developer, ensure the person knows how to conduct unit testing.
-It will help to efficiently structure the codebase, remove additional bugs and eliminate misconfigurations.
+It will help to efficiently structure the codebase, remove additional bugs, and eliminate misconfigurations.
 By the end of this phase, your application gets ready, providing functional requirements.
 However, before its release, it has to undergo testing.

 Phase 4: Testing

 Testing is one of the most critical phases of every software and application development lifecycle.
 It aids in providing deep insight into the application’s functionality, stability, working of security mechanisms, and overall quality.
-At this stage, numerous tests get conducted, such as:
+At this stage, numerous tests are conducted, such as:

 - Black Box Testing

 - White Box Testing